Brightspace-support

 Updated on

 Before and during the Pilot of Brightspace, research has been done on the structure of a course.
 After the evaluation, findings indicated that students have a strong preference for a consistent lay-out across all courses.
-In such way, students will know where to find the right information.
+In this way, students will know where to find the right information.

-The contents of the structure
+The structure of the content

-The information below covers the default content structure.
-Depending on the faculty you are bound to, you may see less content units, as they are not always relevant for your course.
+The information below covers the default content structure of a course.
+Depending on the faculty you are bound to, you may see more or less content units, as they are not always relevant for your course.

-Moreover, you can always able to hide or remove content units that are not relevant to your course, e.g. if your course does not contain a Study guide, you may want to remove it from your course.
+Moreover, you are always able to hide or remove content units that are not relevant to your course, e.g. if your course does not contain a Study guide, you may want to remove it from your course.

 Under General Information you can add: